 Misinterpretation of "Assessment"

-Across the state, many Community Mental Health Programs (CMHPs) misinterpret or misapply the term "assessment" in this rule.
+Across the state, a few Community Mental Health Programs (CMHPs) have reportedly been found to misinterpret or misapply the term "assessment" in this rule.
 Instead of conducting a comprehensive intake assessment with a qualified mental health provider, CMHPs often perform a brief screening to verify whether an Oregon Health Plan (OHP) member qualifies for services.
 This cursory interaction is not the thorough evaluation needed to initiate appropriate treatment.

 After this superficial screening, individuals are frequently placed on waitlists for months before receiving an actual intake assessment.
 Following this, clients may wait additional weeks or months for their second appointment, perpetuating delays in the delivery of meaningful care.
 This systemic failure creates a facade of compliance while leaving vulnerable individuals without the timely intervention they urgently need.
 Services they could get from a provider outside the closed system, if they allow that option.